Apply

 BISCUITS Grant

-A capacity building grant of up to $5,000 that is open to organizations with budgets under $300,000.
-The BISCUITS grant includes technical assistance and access to a cohort of peer organizations with networking + learning opportunities.
-Grant recipients are asked to attend two short virtual gatherings to open and close the grant cycle as well as a half day virtual QMF gathering in August.
-This grant comes with a $500 organizational wellness stipend and encourages participation in technical assistance.
-Participation in the cohort and in technical assistance is not required to receive funding but groups who indicate they want to participate in their application will be prioritized.
-We hear from many grantees that the technical assistance and cohort are the best parts of the grant!
+Grant recipients are asked to attend two short virtual gatherings to open and close the grant cycle, as well as a QMF gathering, time and format TBD.
+This grant comes with a $500 organizational wellness stipend and encourages participation in power building.
+Shifting this year to double down on QMF’s commitment to power building, participation in the cohort is required to receive funding, but groups who are not interested in participating in QMF’s power building support may still seek other funding opportunities with us.
+We hear from many grantees that the power building and cohort experiences are the best parts of the grant!
 This grant is only open to groups who have never received a QMF grant before OR are a previous QMF grantee who has turned in their most recent QMF final report.

 GRAVY Grant